prikhi/lightdm-mini-greeter/README.md

 * log in
 * hide the `Password:` label & customize the text
 * hide the password input's cursor
+* set the password masking character
-* set the size of the login window, the font & every color.
+* set the size of the login window, the font & every color
-* set a background image.
+* set a background image
-* use modifiable hotkeys to trigger a shutdown, restart, hibernate or suspend.
+* use modifiable hotkeys to trigger a shutdown, restart, hibernate or suspend

 ![A screen with a dark background and a single password input box in the center](http://bugs.sleepanarchy.com/projects/mini-greeter/repository/revisions/master/entry/screenshot.png "Mini Greeter Screenshot")